 - Enhanced flexibility, allowing food retailers to store energy in battery banks and to redirect the heat from the refrigeration system to nearby homes.

-IoT technology ensures that the right temperatures are maintained in food retail to keep food safe and reduce losses, while maximising energy efficiencies for the heating, ventilation, air conditioning, lighting, appliances and more.
+IoT technology ensures that the right temperatures are maintained in food retail to keep food safe and reduce losses, while maximizing energy efficiencies for the heating, ventilation, air conditioning, lighting, appliances and more.

 Cutting energy costs and food losses will not only create a healthy and profitable supermarket business, but will also go towards building a healthier planet.
 Over the last five years alone, IoT solutions have saved $37 million for food retailers by cutting food waste, while avoiding more than 2 million tons of CO2 (equivalent to the annual emissions of Malta).